THE RIDE TO FIGHT MS | SUNDAY 11 JUNE | 10KM | 25KM | 50KM | 100KM | 130KM

 I can’t make any of the collection times and nobody can pick it up for me, how else can I get it?

-If you are unable to collect your pack prior to event day, you may collect it on the morning of the ride (Sunday 11 June) from 5:15am at Information Tent at Russell Street (Musgrave Park).
+If you are unable to collect your pack prior to event day, you may collect it on the morning of the ride - Sunday 15 June from 5:30am at the Information Tent at Russell Street (Musgrave Park).

 General Event Information